aj-m/chandere/README.md

 ![Chandere][img_1]
-## A command-line utility programmed and maintained by [Jakob.][1]
 An extremely modular asynchronous archiving tool for various imageboards, textboards, and Boorus.

-Chandere 2.5.0 is currently in the alpha state of development, and is likely to bring many bugs.
-See [HACKING.md][2] for information on reporting issues.
+As of 2.5.0, Chandere is abandoned.
+It has gone through several rewrites, and does not have a large enough userbase to motivate me to continue maintaining it.
+The current state of the repository is very unstable and marks an attempt at making a more modular interface for adding website and action support.
+[2.4.1][4] is stable and works, if you wish to use Chandere.
+If you are interested in picking up development and maintenance, see [HACKING.md][1] and consider contacting me.

-Chandere is free software, licensed under the [GNU General Public License.][3]
+Chandere is free software, licensed under the [GNU General Public License.][2]

 [![Build Status](https://travis-ci.org/TsarFox/chandere.svg?branch=master)](https://travis-ci.org/TsarFox/chandere)  [![PyPI Version](https://img.shields.io/pypi/v/Chandere.svg)](https://pypi.python.org/pypi/Chandere/)  [![AUR Version](https://img.shields.io/aur/version/chandere2.svg)](https://aur.archlinux.org/packages/chandere2/)  [![License](https://img.shields.io/github/license/tsarfox/chandere.svg)](https://www.gnu.org/licenses/gpl.html)